eggsunimediaGmbH/eggs-eptional-code/README.md

 ## Local development

-1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
+1. Chart Your Course: Create a new repository using the aem-boilerplate template and add a mount point in the fstab.yaml.
-1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
+2. Signal for Help: Add the AEM Code Sync GitHub App to your repository.
-1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
+3. Hoist the AEM CLI Flag: Install the AEM CLI with: npm install -g @adobe/aem-cli.
-1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
+4. Launch the AEM Proxy Ship: Start it with aem up (this will open your browser at http://localhost:3000).
-1. Open the `eggs-eptional-code` directory in your favorite IDE and start coding :)
+5. Drop Anchor: Open the eggs-eptional-code directory in your favorite IDE and start coding your nautical masterpiece! ⛵️

 ## Prerequisites
+Before you set sail, ensure you have the following on board:

 - nodejs 18.3.x or newer
 - AEM Cloud Service release 2024.8 or newer (>= `17465`)